Table of Contents

 WASHING AND CONDITIONING YOUR HAIR

-There are two major schools of thought when it comes to washing and conditioning your hair.
+There are two major schools of thinking when it comes to washing and conditioning your hair.

 Some think that you should avoid showering and washing your hair with shampoo whenever possible, as it rids your hair of the natural oils generated by your hair.